korhanpolat/TermDiscoveryKNN/README.md

 ### Notes

-You can make use of [Term Discovery Evaluation](https://github.com/korhanpolat/tdev2 "TDE Toolkit") toolkit, if you want to compare discovered pairs to a set of ground truth labels.
+If you want to compare discovered pairs to a set of ground truth labels, you can make use of [Term Discovery Evaluation](https://github.com/korhanpolat/tdev2 "TDE Toolkit") toolkit.

 ### Cite